-- Students who do not log in to Blackboard during the first week of class will automatically be dropped. - Students are required to complete all projects on time, participate in online critiques and discussion boards, and maintain a safe, respectable, positive online class environment. - Students are required to use proper netiquette in all online interactions with classmates and the instructor.
-Refer to the netiquette document on Blackboard for a specific list of acceptable and non-acceptable online behavior. - Online classes are often more challenging than face-to-face classes.
-Please expect to spend a minimum of 8 hours a week (and probably more) to complete all classwork. - Take ownership of your education.
+- Students who do not log in to Canvas during the first week of class will automatically be dropped. - Students are required to complete all assignments on time, participate in online discussions, and maintain a safe, respectable, positive online class environment. - Weekly student participation and response in online courses is considered a necessary factor in the learning process.
+In this form of computer-based learning, weekly course participation is equivalent to class attendance.
+If no student response occurs during a week of the semester, the student is considered absent.
+Students are still held responsible for all academic work required or performed during their absence regardless of the reasons for those absences.
+Class participation influences your grade heavily. - Students must log on to this course at a minimum of three times a week.
+It is a requirement to check your email regularly for any communication from the instructor.
+The best strategy is to log in to this course DAILY. - Students are required to use proper netiquette in all online interactions with classmates and the instructor.
+Refer to the netiquette guidelines on Canvas for a specific list of acceptable and non-acceptable online behavior. - This is a three credit-hour course delivered entirely online.
+Online classes are often more challenging than face-toface classes.
+Please plan for a minimum of 18 hours per week to learn course materials and complete assignments. - Take ownership of your education.
 Be an active learner.
-You are responsible for managing your time appropriately, completing your work on time, and doing the best you can. - Learning and working on assignments is asynchronous, meaning students are all working at different times toward the same goals and deadlines. - For the most part, assignments and deadlines are weekly, posting on Monday at 12:01 am and due the following Sunday before midnight.
-Exceptions are discussion boards and class critiques, which usually include a Thursday deadline.

-- Please log in to our class on Blackboard each Monday to get the assignments for the week.
-There is also a weekly checklist that includes all the tasks to complete for each week. - There are several photography projects to complete.
-Students are required to make NEW photos for each project.
-Using photos that you took last month, last year, or years ago, are not acceptable and can result in not earning full credit for your photo projects.
+You are responsible for managing your time appropriately, completing your work on time, and doing the best you can.
+Support: Center for Academic Program Support (CAPS).
+Many students have found that time management workshops can help them meet their goals (consult (CAPS) website under "services"). - Learning and working on assignments is asynchronous, meaning students are all working at different times toward the same goals and deadlines. - For the most part, assignments and deadlines are weekly, posting on Monday at 12:01am and due the following Sunday before midnight.
+Exceptions are discussions, which usually include a Thursday deadline.
+Please log in to our class on Canvas each Monday to get the assignments for the week.
+There is also a weekly checklist that includes all the tasks to complete for each week.